Celebrating the Annunciation and Incarnation

 Current Problem

-There is a problem, or unfortunate circumstance, with our current liturgical calendar.
-When most Catholics are asked, “When do we celebrate the coming of Christ into the world?” they will usually answer Christmas which is only partially correct.
-A much more theologically correct answer would be the Annunciation, but many of the laity will often forget that or they are even more likely be unaware of the significance of this Solemnity and its role.
+Our current liturgical calendar places little emphasis on the Incarnation.
+When most Catholics are asked, “When do we celebrate the coming of Christ into the world?” they will usually answer “Christmas” which is only partially correct.
+A much more theologically correct answer would be the Annunciation, but many of the laity either forget this or they are unaware of the theological significance of that celebration.

 However, a much bigger factor – in my opinion – of why this feast is often forgotten or ignored is because it is never celebrated on a Sunday ( in the Latin Rite).
-Although more Catholics do attend weekday Mass during Lent, most Catholics do not, and those not attending weekday Mass are probably the ones in most need of the message.
-However, a good case could be made that we all need it.
+Although more Catholics do attend weekday Mass during Lent, most Catholics do not.
+And those not attending weekday Mass are probably the ones in most need of the message.2

 Couldn’t the celebration of the Visitation to Elizabeth by Mary offer an equally suitable substitute for the teaching on the value of human life ?